HAILab-PUCPR/BioBERTpt/model/README.md

 # NER Model

-We are making available our specialized model for the NER task that we train with [this corpus].
+We are making available our specialized model for the NER task that we train with [this corpus](https://github.com/fabioacl/PortugueseClinicalNER).

 Please download, unzip and follow the instructions on [this page] to recognize clinical entities.